chlorophyllclaws/Enthrall/README.md

 Please read [LICENSE](LICENSE) to ensure you have license to do what you want with desired assets.

 KK-Enthrall:
-This mod is licensed under the [FIL license](https://raw.githubusercontent.com/chlorophyllclaws/definitely-one-of-the-licenses/refs/heads/master/fuck-it-license.md)
+This mod is licensed under the [WTFPL](http://www.wtfpl.net/).
+Do note that this does not include any characters, species, or IP herein contained.
 ## Contributing

 Not yet.